danhowarthdwp/content-ur-concon-10/README.md

 ### Ariana Mihoc: card sorting

 Ariana is a senior user researcher at the Central Digital & Data Office, part of the UK government.
-Damien’s lightning talk was on card sorting, a powerful user research technique for creating taxonomies.
+Her talk was on card sorting, a powerful user research technique for creating taxonomies.
 Ariana did a similar session for the cross-government content community in March, which was recorded. <a href="https://www.youtube.com/watch?v=mRarxgcIIqw">You can see the recording on YouTube</a>.

 Useful resources about card sorting:
 * ‘Card sorting’ (2009) by Donna Spencer, <a href="https://rosenfeldmedia.com/books/card-sorting/">available from Rosenfeld Media</a>